madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

   print $ carryOutActions @[ Int ] sampleActions
 ```

-Remember that the list based heap implementation was our reference
+Remember that the list-based heap implementation was our reference
 implementation.
 Using type applications, we test functional equivalence between
 the reference implementation and the untyped leftist heap, the leftist
 property verified leftist heap, and the leftist and heap property verified